 Easy: 11 to 20 dots

-21 to 50 Dots
+Medium: 21 to 50 Dots

-Extreme: More Than 200 Dots
+Extreme: 200+ Dots

-More Connect the Dots Websites
+More Connect-the-Dots Websites

 These activity sheets are also organized by theme.
-The different themes include seasons, special occasions, animals, medieval, outer space, pirates, sports and more.
+The different themes include seasons, special occasions, animals, medieval, outer space, pirates, sports, and more.

-Lowercase Letters ABCs
+Alphabet Printable: Lowercase Letters

 Trace the Dotted Lines Printables